-Proposals of shareholders of the Company that are intended to be presented by such shareholders at the Company's 2008 Annual Meeting of Shareholders must be received by the Chief Financial Officer of the Company no later than May 13, 2008 in order that they may be considered for inclusion in the proxy statement and form of proxy relating to that meeting.
+If any Shareholder desires to present a shareholder proposal at the Company's 2009 Annual Meeting of Shareholders, such proposal must be received by the Chief Financial Officer of the Company no later than May 11, 2009, in order that they may be considered for inclusion in the proxy statement and form of proxy relating to that meeting.

-Also, if a shareholder does not notify the Company on or before July 27, 2008, of a proposal for the 2008 Annual Meeting of Shareholders, management intends to use its discretionary voting authority to vote on such proposal, even if the matter is not discussed in the proxy statement for the 2008 Annual Meeting of Shareholders.
+Also, if a shareholder does not notify the Company on or before July 27, 2009, of a proposal for the 2009 Annual Meeting of Shareholders, management intends to use its discretionary voting authority to vote on such proposal, even if the matter is not discussed in the proxy statement for the 2009 Annual Meeting of Shareholders.